CS161/cs-161-s21-problem-sets-jz-lu/psets/pset4answers.md

 12. Support for a per-process *current working directory*: you can now remember where you are working in the directory tree, and do not need to specify the full path!
 This let's us do cool things like the last 3 extra credits below.
 13. `sys_pwd`: run `make cleanfs run-testwritefs9 fsck`, as well as the shell stuff below.
 14. `sys_cd`: run `make cleanfs run-testwritefs9 fsck`, as well as the shell stuff below.
 15. We added a lot of extra programs that give the shell a big upgrade!
-We added support for shell commands `mkdir, cd, pwd` and `rm`, which will actually deduce whether the object you are trying to remove is a file or a directory, and call `syscall_unlink()/syscall_rm()` accordingly.
-As we know from CS 61 PSet 5, `cd, pwd` are special because we can't just spawn a child to call `sys_cd`; for those we directory modified `p-sh.cc` to allow for changing and printing the directory without spawning a child process like usual, following the lead from the driver code's implementation of the shell command `exit`.
+We added support for shell commands `mkdir, cd, pwd` and `rm`; the latter will actually deduce whether the object you are trying to remove is a file or a directory, and call `syscall_unlink()/syscall_rm()` accordingly.
 Try it out!
 See example below (test sponsored by [this video](https://youtu.be/D5xh0ZIEUOE)).
 ```bash
 mkdir mickens
 cd mickens